Menu

 Shrink Wrap Disposal

 This note is to alert you to RHYC shrink-wrap re-cycling guidelines for this spring.
-This change brings our club into alignment with Boating Ontario – Clean Marine best practices, and has been arranged by our Environment Committee working with RHYC operations staff to put in place policies that are already followed by most of the other yacht clubs in the province.
+This change aligns our club with Boating Ontario – Clean Marine best practices and has been arranged by our Environment Committee working with RHYC operations staff to put in place policies that are already followed by most of the other yacht clubs in the province.

 To make this process work, we’re asked to separate all ropes, vents, vent wires and other foreign objects from the shrink-wrap.
 Those items should be placed in the club garbage receptacles.
 The shrink-wrap can then be bundled and placed in the designated bin.
 No other items should be disposed of in this bin.